cloudfoundry-community-attic/LEGACY-bosh-getting-started/deploying-sample-release.md

 Release manifest: /private/tmp/microbosh/bosh-sample-release/dev_releases/wordpress-1.yml
 ```

-You can look at this file and see how it explicitly expresses which packages and jobs will be used:
+You can look at this file and see how it explicitly expresses which packages and jobs will be used.
+You'll see that a total of 6 packages are installed and 3 jobs will be managed (nginx, wordpress and mysql).

 ```
 cat dev_releases/wordpress-1.yml
 ```

+This specific combination of package and jobs is called "development release 1".

 Confirm that in the manifest for deploying our environment (wordpress-aws.yml) the name is wordpress and version matches the version that was displayed in your terminal (if this is your first release, this will be version 1).